dionys93/ety-dictionary/data-text/inglisce/orthography/phenomena/diacritics/circumflex-accent.md

 | ô | /æʊ/ or /ʊ/ |
 | û | /ʊ/ |

-These values reflect historical vowel developments and are preserved orthographically even when stress behavior varies.
+These values reflect historical vowel developments preserved in the orthography, even when surface stress varies.

 ---